How the DinkFlow Tuning System Archetype Framework Was Built

 Podcasters and online tinkerers discussing play styles and tape recipes ~10%

 What I kept noticing is that the archetypes show up in the people before they show up in the numbers.
-When I play, I pay close attention to opponents to find where the fault is, and to partners to put them in positions where their strengths can shine.
 Different body types, reaction speeds, and shot preferences each ask for a different paddle.
-Every time I helped someone tune theirs, I was already, without naming it, choosing a balance window that fit them.
-After enough of those, the windows clustered into five recognizable bands.
+Every time I helped someone tune theirs, I was already, without naming it, choosing a balance target that fit them.
+After enough of those, the windows clustered into recognizable lanes.
 The names came last; the patterns came first.

 What’s in the DinkFlow toolkit

-The archetypes are a framework, not a product.
-They’re embedded across the tools so you can pick a window and let the math handle the rest:
+The archetypes are embedded across the tools so you can pick a window and let the math handle the rest:

-• Paddle Tuner : pick an archetype, plug in your paddle’s stock specs, and get a tape recipe (with counterweight if needed) that lands you inside the target balance window.
+• Paddle Tuner : pick an archetype, plug in your paddle’s stock specs, and get a tape recipe that lands you near the target center.

-• Paddle Studio : where you add paddles to the database.
-If the latest Joola, Selkirk, or Honolulu release isn’t in the system yet, you can enter it yourself and submit it so the whole community can find and tune it.
+• Paddle Studio : add paddles to the database and submit them so the community can find and tune them.

 Limitations and what I’m still figuring out

 What I want to figure out next is what the second variable is: after balance point, what’s the next lever that makes the biggest difference in how a paddle plays?
-I’m collecting data with that in mind, and the methodology behind any future addition to DinkFlow will look a lot like this one: pattern first, framework second.
+The methodology behind any future addition to DinkFlow will look a lot like this one: pattern first, framework second.

 Who’s behind DinkFlow